Pocahontas Mountain Biking Trails

 The Morgan Trail System

 The trails system consists of three trail loops each running between 2.5 and 4 miles in length.
 The trailhead is halfway between Qualla road and the Heritage Center parking lot on the Crostic Trail.
-From The Horner Forest Road Parking Lot, the trails can be accessed by following the bidirectional trail that leads out of the NE corner of the lot.
-When you reach the Crostic Trail (a fire road) you have the option of crossing directly and entering the green/blue loop or turning right and riding to the trail head which is about half way down the trail on your left.
+From The Horner Forest Road Parking Lot, the trails can be accessed by following the bidirectional trail that leads out of the NE corner of the lot (Qualla Connector trail).
+When you reach the Crostic Trail (a fire road) you have the option of crossing directly and entering the green/blue loop or turning right and riding to the trailhead which is about half way down the trail on your left.
 From Heritage Center parking area, follow Crostic (the gated fireroad immediately to the south of the parking lot) to the trailhead on your right.

 It is worth noting that, apart from the Horner Forest access trail and the Lakeview access trail, all of our mountain biking trails are one-way directional (for safety).
 Please do not ride in the wrong direction - other cyclists will not be expecting you.

-The outermost loop is our "green" or beginner trail, named Box Turtle trail.
+The outermost loop is the easier trail, named Box Turtle trail.
 This trail is marked with a green circle and has moderate climbs and descents, no water crossings, no log crossings and no rock gardens.
-While probably not rideable by very small children learning to ride, the trail is easily accessible for anyone riding a mountain bike or hybrid bike.
+While probably not rideable by very small children learning to ride, the trail is a great "first" ride for most users new to mountain biking.
 For those with a little more ability, check out the two large exposed rocks that are great for practicing your trails skills.
 They're about 2/3 of the way along the trail on your right.

 You can find the Green Trail on Strava here.